It is with regret that we announce that RCPCH Conference and exhibition 2020 is postponed in light of public health concerns around COVID-19.

 The prize is available to all medical students in the UK and Republic of Ireland.

-Before the end of the year, each university/medical school is emailed to nominate and select their most outstanding medical student.
-Medical students interested in applying need to submit their CV and personal statement explaining the reason why they are applying and should be nominated to their university/medical school.
+Each university/medical school has been emailed, asking them to nominate and select their most outstanding medical student from any year, who has a keen interest in paediatrics.
+Medical students interested in applying will need to submit their CV and personal statement explaining the reason why they are applying and should be nominated to their university/medical school to the Head of Paediatrics in their establishment.

-The university/medical school will then nominate their winner (one per medical school) who is then invited by RCPCH to attend the conference completely free of charge.
+The university/medical school will then nominate their winner (one per medical school) to the College, who is then invited by RCPCH to attend the conference completely free of charge.

 Personal highlights included the BLS Paediatric interactive session where we got to simulate emergency situations.
 The UKAPS session, aimed at medical students and trainees, provided lots of helpful tips and tricks for applying to paediatrics in the future and included extremely thought-provoking speeches from the Tony Jackson memorial prize nominees.